AnnalisaDB/family-tree/README.md

 ### Relatives

 It is quite easy to create a relative.
-If you right-clicks in every point of the viewport, a context menu with several items will display.
+If you right-click in every point (or touch the three vertical dots at top-right) of the viewport, a context menu with several items will display.
 You have to choose `Create relative...` item and a popup will be shown.
-This window allows you to edit details of the relative and you can submit changes by clicking over the `Save` button.
+This window allows you to edit details of the relative and you can submit changes by clicking over (or touch) the `Save` button.
 Finally the new relative-node will be rendered in the viewport at the same position you right-clicked.

-You can change details of a relative by right-clicking over it and selecting `Edit...` menu item.
-The popup that is displayed allows you to edit details and submit changes by clicking over the `Save` button as well as for the creation just described before.
+You can change details of a relative by right-clicking over (touching the three vertical dots at top-right of) it and selecting `Edit...` menu item.
+The popup that is displayed allows you to edit details and submit changes by clicking over (or touching) the `Save` button as well as for the creation just described before.

 You can drag and drop one or more selected relatives.